 If you have experience of stand-up paddleboarding you can take to the water while penguins and seals swim alongside.
 Guided small groups (under 10 people) are available on selected departures with Aurora Expeditions and Quark Expeditions, with dry suits and cold water equipment provided, along with high quality and stable boards.
 Weather permitting, outings are daily, with a support zodiac accompanying you and waterproof packs provided to carry cameras and spare clothing.

 Snowshoeing is a great way to make the most of the views and photo opportunities from some of Antarctica's best vantage points, and is available on cruises with Hurtigruten and Aurora Expeditions.
 No experience is necessary, so it's a great way to explore further, allowing you to make your way through pristine snowfields and feel the spirit of the early explorers who scrambled across these great expanses.

 6. Mountaineering in Antarctica

 For the serious adventurer the Antarctic Peninsula is home to hundreds of snow-clad peaks which rise several thousand feet high.
 Aurora Expeditions can arrange a number of experiences, from ascents of alpine peaks to ice climbing, although previous experience is required.
-If you're looking for a taster then Quark and Oceanwide Expeditions offer trips designed to appeal to fitness-conscious travellers who want to push their limits, with half-day and full-day treks where you'll be geared up with ice axes and crampons.
+If you're looking for a taster then Quark offer trips designed to appeal to fitness-conscious travellers who want to push their limits, with half-day and full-day treks where you'll be geared up with ice axes and crampons.